-Parivrtta Sukhasana is derived from the combination of the Sanskrit words Parivrtta (revolve), Sukha (easy or comfortable or joy), and asana (posture or pose).
-It is called Simple Twist Pose, Simple Cross-Legged Twist, or Seated Twist or Easy Twist in English.
+Revolved Easy Pose or Parivrtta Sukhasana in Sanskrit, is derived from the combination of the Sanskrit words Parivrtta (revolve), Sukha (easy or comfortable or joy), and asana (posture or pose).
+It is called Simple Twist Pose, Simple Cross-Legged Twist, Seated Twist, Easy Twist, or Easy Seated Twist in English.

-Parivritta Sukhasana is one of the main poses that help open the hips, shoulders, and lengthen the spine.
-It can be used as a warm-up before moving on to more intense hip-, heart-opening and twisting poses.
-Being a basic pose Parivrtta Sukhasana can be practised by anyone from absolute beginners to advanced practitioners.
+Parivritta Sukhasana is one of the main poses that help open the hips, and shoulders while lengthening the spine.
+It can be used as a warm-up before moving on to more intense hip-, heart-opening, and twisting poses.
+Being a basic pose Parivrtta Sukhasana can be practiced by anyone from absolute beginners to advanced practitioners.
 The pose increases digestion by massaging the abdominal organs and helps relieve stress.

 - Difficulty: Beginners